allenai/ai2thor/README.md

 - `Scripts/SimObjType`:
   - Added `IgnoreType` to the `SimObjType` enum, `ReturnAllPoints`, and `AlwaysPlaceUpright`
   - Added `Stacking` to the `SimObjSecondaryProperty` enum.
+- `Scripts/StructureObject`:
+  - In `Start`, ignore collisions of the agent and the structure.
 - `Scripts/MachineCommonSenseController`:
   - Added custom `RotateLook` to use relative inputs instead of absolute values.
   - Added checks to see whether objects exist and set lastActionStatus appropriately for `PutObject`